CoC Governance

 Funding Review Committee

 The Funding Review Committee reviews and ranks project applications for funding through the CoC NOFA and other approved funding sources.
-This group works with The Raleigh Wake Partnership to End and Prevent Homelessness to develop fair and transparent processes for determining what projects and organizations receive funding.
+This group develops fair and transparent processes for determining what projects and organizations receive funding.

 Nominations Committee